-The Brent Outreach Autism Team (BOAT) is based at Brent Civic Centre.
-The team supports mainstream maintained schools working with children and young people (CYP) up to the age of 16 years who have been diagnosed on the autism spectrum, or up to 19 years if the CYP attends sixth form in a mainstream school.
+Brent Outreach Autism Team (BOAT) is based at Brent Civic Centre.
+The team supports Brent mainstream maintained schools working with children and young people (CYP) up to the age of 16 years who have been diagnosed on the autism spectrum, or up to 19 years if the CYP attends sixth form in a mainstream school.

-The service supports all children and young people with a diagnosis of autism who attend Brent mainstream schools and educational settings.
+The service supports all children and young people with a diagnosis of autism who attend Brent mainstream schools and pre-school educational settings.
 BOAT also supports some out of borough placements where the Brent resident child has an education, health and care (EHC) plan.
 If a non-Brent student has an EHC plan, then they are usually supported by the local authority in which they reside.

 BOAT offers a range of support including the following:

 - Observations of the child or young person (CYP) in their setting

 - Face-to-face discussion with CYP and staff supporting them